Cray-HPE/docs-csm/operations/utility_storage/Move_Unmanaged_Ceph_OSDs.md

 # Move Unmanaged Ceph OSDs

 **`IMPORTANT:`** This document addresses how to move OSDs that are unmanaged, but should actually be managed by the Ceph orchestrator.
-For OSDs that are intentionally unmanaged, do not use this document to move them.
+For OSDs that are intentionally unmanaged, DO NOT use this document to move them.

 * [Checking for unmanaged OSDs](#checking-for-unmanaged-osds)